UA-1159-Python-Fundamentals/UA_1159_Python_Fundamentals_lessons/projects/sherlock440/readme.txt

 !!!
-All paths in the app were made for macOS/Linux, so in Windows there should be some other slashes.
-I could use something like "import platform" to make different paths depending on the OS, but I guess it's an overengineering in terms of the project
+All paths in the app were made for macOS/Linux, so on Windows there should be some other slashes.
+I could use

+something like "import platform" to make different paths depending on the OS, but I guess it's an overengineering in terms of the project